stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 represented inside the JWT.

-By default, the :ref:`Account JSON <forwarded account json>` is represented under a single JWT claim named ``account``.
+By default, the :ref:`Account JSON <forwarded account json>` is represented under a single JWT claim named ``user``.
 This results in JWT claims that look something like this:

 .. code-block:: javascript
    :emphasize-lines: 5-12